Our AGL account is in my wife's name, whereas our house in owned by both of us.

 I'm sorry to hear that our billing processes have caused you this frustration.
 To clarify, it is a requirement that AGL accounts be in a single name for credit reporting and privacy purposes.
 It is also a requirement of the department of human services that the names on AGL accounts strictly align with primary name on the relevant concession card.
 However, to avoid this meter reading fee, the account can be placed into your name retrospectively which will also has the added bonus of your concession benefits being backdated.

-If you'd like to arrange for this to go ahead, we'd recommend that you get in touch with our web chat team here, or call through on 131 245 and request to speak to our 'Resolutions' team.
+If you'd like to arrange for this to go ahead, we'd recommend that you get in touch with our web chat team here, or contact us and request to speak to our 'Resolutions' team.

 Thank you sincerely for your simple explanation and solution.